Additional Hospital-Acquired Condition (HAC) Resources

 Catheter-Associated Urinary Tract Infections (CAUTI)

-From 2011 to the spring of 2022, the network strategy has been successful with a 47.3% reduction CAUTI.
-Using data obtained from the SPS network as well as external evidence in the medical literature, the CAUTI team has identified those bundle elements within the first recommended CAUTI bundle that when reliably implemented are highly likely to result in decreased harm to hospitalized children.
+Using data obtained from SPS Network hospitals, pediatric clinical subject matter expertise, as well as external evidence in the medical literature, SPS has identified prevention bundle elements that, when reliably implemented, are highly likely to result in decreased harm to hospitalized children.

 Falls

-From 2011 to the spring of 2022, the network strategy has been successful with a 81% reduction Falls.
-Using data obtained from the SPS network as well as external evidence in the medical literature, the Falls team has identified those bundle elements within the first recommended Falls bundle that when reliably implemented are highly likely to result in decreased harm to hospitalized children.
+Using data obtained from SPS Network hospitals, pediatric clinical subject matter expertise, as well as external evidence in the medical literature, SPS has identified prevention bundle elements that, when reliably implemented, are highly likely to result in decreased harm to hospitalized children.

 Non-CVC Venous Thromboembolism

-SPS developed a team of subject matter experts and improvement scientists to release the first recommended bundle to prevent VTE in children to the network.
-This bundle summarizes evidence based practices and high reliability concepts to reduce harm caused by VTE.
+SPS developed a team of subject matter experts and improvement scientists to release the first recommended bundle to prevent VTE in children to the Network.
+This bundle summarizes evidence-based practices and high-reliability concepts to reduce the harm caused by VTE.
 Participating hospitals created methods for screening patients at risk and developed systems for event detection.
 This raised situational awareness and created scaffolding upon which to build a risk reduction strategy.
-In 2016, the VTE operational definition was revised based on feedback received from engaged stakeholders and content specific experts.
+In 2016, the VTE operational definition was revised based on feedback received from engaged stakeholders and content-specific experts.
 The revised 2016 SPS VTE operational definition works toward recording all events of harm from hospital-acquired venous thromboembolism classified as either central venous catheter (CVC) related or non-CVC related, and correlating metrics were established.
-No network changes have been detected in Non-CVC VTE and remains in common cause variation.
+No network changes have been detected in Non-CVC VTE and it remains in common cause variation.

 Peripheral IV Infiltrations & Extravasations (PIVIE)

-While intravenous catheter placement and management is commonly regarded as a routine clinical practice, potential complications from a peripheral IV infiltrate range from trivial irritation and discomfort to serious harm, such as permanent skin and soft tissue loss, impaired limb function, compartment syndrome, distal vascular compromise, and even loss of fingers or other parts of a limb.
+While intravenous catheter placement and management are commonly regarded as routine clinical practices, potential complications from a peripheral IV infiltrate (PIVIE) range from trivial irritation and discomfort to serious harm, such as permanent skin and soft tissue loss, impaired limb function, compartment syndrome, distal vascular compromise, and even loss of fingers or other parts of a limb.

 Pressure Injuries (PI)